- National Statistic: Yes

 To remove the effect of price changes over time, public service output and inputs are measured in quantity terms (also referred to as volume terms), instead of expenditure terms.

 Some public service area outputs are also adjusted for changes in the quality of activities and services provided, as recommended by the Atkinson Review (PDF, 1.08MB).
-This is so the outcome of a public service can be observed, rather than the output alone.
+A quality adjustment is a statistical estimate of the change in the quality of a public service.
+This allows for observation of the outcome of a public service being provided, rather than the output alone.

-Public Service Productivity estimates are multi-factor productivity estimates as opposed to labour productivity estimates (a single-factor productivity measure), and so are not comparable with our headline measures of whole-economy labour productivity.
+Productivity estimates included in this article are multi-factor productivity estimates as opposed to labour productivity estimates (a single factor productivity measure), and so are not comparable with our headline measures of whole-economy labour productivity.
+For more information on how to compare the measures of productivity, see our Sources and methods for public service productivity estimates methodology article.

 These estimates are produced to measure the productivity of total UK public services, but do not measure value for money or the wider performance of public services.